HendrikKolver/COS301/README.md

-Planning Poker Tmp Branch
+Session Tracking
 ------------------------------------------

-This branch is used to add features related to the planning poker and project backlog features
+This branch is used to incorporate session tracking features into the application